ThaTechMaestro/llm-safeguard-pipeline-mock/readme.md

 # LLM Safeguard Pipeline (Mock)

-This repository contains a **mock implementation** of the safeguard defense pipeline described in *Adversarial Attacks on the LLM Safeguard Pipeline* (2025).
+This repository contains a **mock implementation** of the safeguard pipeline described in *Adversarial Attacks on the LLM Safeguard Pipeline* (2025).
 It models a two-stage filtering architecture, **input classifier** and **output classifier**, used to reduce the risk of harmful outputs in LLM deployments.

 The focus is on **architecture clarity** and **defensive reasoning**, not production-grade code.